 - 1.1.
 Must pass an initial safety prequalification process in accordance with the relevant operating company procedures. - 1.2.
-Must comply with CRH driver and vehicle safety requirements and the key aspects covered in the "CRH Transport Safety Checks " which cover verification of the following: - 1.
+Must comply with CRH driver and vehicle safety requirements and the key aspects covered in the "CRH Transport Safety Checks" which cover verification of the following: - 1.
 That the driver of the contract vehicle has conducted a daily prestart check of the vehicle before the commencement of his shift. - 2.
 That the driver has the required personal protective equipment in the vehicle. - 3.
-That the reverse warning system (a reverse alarm and a CCTV \ (or similar detection system)) is in working order. - 4.
+That the reverse warning system (a reverse alarm and a CCTV (or similar detection system)) is in working order. - 4.
 That a pedestrian mirror is fitted to the front windscreen of the vehicle. - 5.
-That a handbrake warning alarm is in place where if the driver door is opened an alarm will sound if the handbrake is not engaged.\ - 6.
-To have side under run protection guards with combined pedestrian/cyclist warning signs.\ - 7.
-Load security (where applicable).
+That a handbrake warning alarm is in place where if the driver door is opened an alarm will sound if the handbrake is not engaged. - 6.
+To have side under run protection guards with combined pedestrian/cyclist warning signs. - 7.
+Load security (where applicable). - 1.3.
+All vehicles purchased by the Transport Contractor after the date of this contract are expected to comply with the safety specifications outlined in relevant heavy goods vehicle section the CRH Red Book (guidance on procurement). - 1.4.
+If the Transport contractor fails to pass any element of the CRH Transport Safety Check they shall be liable to a sanction.
+The system of sanction will be decided by the opco.